Skip to main content

 Concrete actions:

-• Identify your top 3 lead sources via analysis
+• Identify your top three lead sources

-• Calculate your current conversion rate by source with simple dashboards and visualization
+• Calculate your current conversion rate by source

 Step 2: Building the fundamentals